cohure/CHR2024-website/content/cfp24.md

 ### Topics of interest

-**Marijn: do we feel the need to update this?
-Any new developments or areas we're missing?**

 We invite original research papers from a wide range of topics, including -- but not limited to -- the following: